scaffold-eth/scaffold-eth-docs/getting-started/quick-start.md

 ![](../.gitbook/assets/screen-shot-2021-06-24-at-11.40.42-am.png)

 {% hint style="success" %}
 Congratulations!
-You now have a running dApp running locally which can interact with your deployed smart contract.&#x20;
+You now have a dApp running locally which can interact with your deployed smart contract.&#x20;
 {% endhint %}

 ### Interacting with your app and contracts

-If this is your first time with Scaffold-eth and/or Ethereum development, you might have notices that if you want to actually interact with your contract by changing the `purpose` via `setPurpose(string)` you are getting an error like this:
+If this is your first time with Scaffold-eth and/or Ethereum development, you might have noticed that when you actually interact with your contract by changing the `purpose` via `setPurpose(string)`, you get an error like this:

 ![Can't execute this, not enough funds.](../.gitbook/assets/screen-shot-2021-06-24-at-11.46.55-am.png)

 The reason why you are getting that error is because the account you are "logged" with actually doesn't have any ether to pay for gas.
-But don't worry, there's a few ways to easily fix that.
+But don't worry, there are a few ways to easily fix that.

 #### Burner Wallets